OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/30 October 2021.md

 ## Religious and Historical Preservation

-- Paul used the Jewish religion as a template; he did not believe **Yahweh** was Caesar's god.
 - Paul reincarnated, but not as a notable figure.
 His real name was Zacaria.
 - Mark was not a woman; however, the author of the first passion play honoring Caesar was.
 - Matthew, Mark, and Luke may have been based on real people and groups.